Have we met yet?

+Did you know that gel water can help hydrate your body more deeply than plain water?
 Gel water is what forms around Chia Seeds when you soak them, but is also present in a lot of foods.
 It is this type of water that hydrates our bodies at the cellular level.
 It’s different from just drinking water, and the results are different, too!
 This was today’s lunch, a Tomato-Apple Gazpacho that is super hydrating, but also super delicious (and embarrassingly simple to make!).
 Tomatoes, apples, and cucumbers are a wonderful source of gel water, and the addition of seeds and nuts packs another hydrating punch.
-I think this recipe is lovely in fall when apples are freshest.
-It’s also delicious when made with pears.
+You can make this recipe with either apples or pears, both are delicious!

 1 medium tomato, diced